 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), correctional officers and jailers employed at the federal level earned an average annual salary of $53,560 as of May 2015.
-The BLS also noted that employment of all correctional officers and bailiffs was predicted to increase 4% from 2014-2024, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), correctional officers and jailers employed at the federal level earned an average annual salary of $57,540 as of May 2018.
+The BLS also noted that employment of all correctional officers and bailiffs was predicted to decrease 7% from 2018-2028.
 Decreasing crime rates and reduced budgets are the primary factors behind this slow job growth.